GJZwiers/One-Zero-Code/terminals.md

 What are the advantages of using a plain text screen over a Graphical User Interface (GUI)?
 Firstly, to use computer systems that come without graphical interfaces.
 This is often the case for servers running a Linux system.
 Secondly, to make use of the many Command Line Interfaces (CLIs) available to developers.
 Even though some of them have GUIs as well, these do not always offer the full set of features as a CLI for the same tool.
 Thirdly, for operations on large numbers of files.
-This is in line with the **Don't Repeat Yourself** principle.
+This is in line with the **don't repeat yourself** principle.
 Need to rename a thousand images?
 Terminals have commands available for such tasks.

 Their most basic forms are **Command Prompt** for Windows and **shell** for Linux, though many users prefer the more fully-featured **PowerShell** and **Bash** terminals.